Encantadia (2016 TV series): Casting

-Sunshine Dizon, who played Pirena in the original series, revealed on May 6, 2016 that she takes part on the retelling-sequel of the 2016 series with a big but different character role, as Adhara.
-Meanwhile, Diana Zubiri who previously played Danaya is also cast as LilaSari.
+Sunshine Dizon, who played Pirena in the 2005 series, revealed on May 6, 2016, that she is part of the series in a supporting role, as Adhara.
+Dizon stated that her character was originally planned to be the archenemy of the series; however, it was cut short due to her being already cast in a leading role as Emma for a then-upcoming television series, Ika-6 na Utos.
+Later in the series, Diana Zubiri who played Danaya in 2005 series was cast in a supporting role making her, alongside Alfred Vargas, the cast members from the original series to appear regularly throughout the reboot series.

 A week before the show, Australian actor Conan Stevens, best known for his role on the American fantasy television series Game of Thrones, confirmed that he would join the cast in an unspecified role, which later on revealed as Vish'ka.

-As the series progress, few special roles emerged; the first is Miguel Tanfelix who plays Pagaspas, a Mulawin with a mission to help the diwatas of Lireo.
-He played the same role 12 years ago on the series of the same name.
-The next would be Alden Richards, who will also play a Mulawin whose appearance has not yet been televised.
-In an interview with Manila Times, Richards said, "...11 years ago.
-I remember I watched the show with my family and I was so mesmerized with all the special effects. [...]When I learned that GMA was doing a ‘requel’ of Encantadia, I was really wishing to be a part of the show.
-That’s why when they told me that I have a role in the series, I was so happy...".
+In July 2016, Miguel Tanfelix joined the series as Pagaspas, a Mulawin with a mission to help the fairies of Lireo.
+Tanfelix reprised his role from the Philippine television fantasy drama series, Mulawin.
+In August 2016, Alden Richards was cast as a Mulawin.
+Richards said "I watched the show with my family and I was so mesmerized with all the special effects. [...]When I learned that GMA was doing a 'requel' of Encantadia, I was really wishing to be a part of the show.
+That's why when they told me that I have a role in the series, I was so happy."